Skip to main content

 • Each part includes a metadata profile (for example: type, shape, dimensions, material, system, connector choices, etc.).

-• At takeoff-time, object metadata is normalized and compared against candidate parts of the same type.
+• At takeoff-time, object metadata is normalized and compared against candidate takeoff objects.

 • A part matches when the part metadata is a valid subset of the object metadata.